 - During your first call, touch Add call and dial the number.
-You can also go to your recently dialed list by touching and select the number you want to call. - 2.
+You can also go to your recently dialed list by touching are or search contacts by touching and select the number you want to call. - 2.
 Touch to make the call. - 3.
 Both calls are displayed on the call screen.
-Your initial call is put on hold. - To merge the calls, touch .
+Your initial call is put on hold. - 4.
+To merge the calls, touch .
 To end active calls, touch .
 NOTE You are charged for each call you make.